Hiiirad/personal-notes/Tech Guide/Ansible/README.md

 ### Variables

-The format we are using to define variables called **Jinja2 Templating**.
+The format we are using to define variables called **Jinja2 Template**.

 If the variable is in the middle of a sentence, a single quote around the double curly braces are not required.